ProjectPythia/pythia-foundations/foundations/conda.md

-In addition to the potential licensing issue, we recommend Miniforge for these reasons:
+A few reasons why we recommend installing Miniforge:

 1. It's quicker and takes up less disk space.
 2. It encourages you to install only the packages you need in reproducible isolated environments for specific projects.
 This is generally a more robust way to work with open source tools.